AG7GN/nexus-utilities/README.md

 __IMPORTANT__: You must edit tnc-{left|right}.conf with your own settings.

-## tnc
+## tnc script

-This is a script that launches Direwolf, and optionally other related apps, in different modes.
+`tnc.sh` launches Direwolf, and optionally other related apps, in different modes.
 The script will look for [tnc.conf](#tnc-left.conf-tnc-right.conf) in the user's home directory.
 The script will set up Direwolf to operate in any one of these modes TNC: ax25, APRS Digipeater, APRS iGate, APRS Digipeater+iGate.
 It can also launch pat, ardop, pat+ax25, or pat+ardop provided those apps are also installed and configured.

 ## trim scripts